 With a view to ensuring an adequate level of working capital is maintained, the Executive Committee's objective is to reach a position where the lower of either its cash reserves (as represented by all liquid assets) or book reserves (as represented by total fund balances) represents at least 20% of total annual expenditure.
 The Balance Sheet on page 7 indicates that whilst the latter of these objectives has been met cash reserves were still significantly below that level.
-In order to build cash reserves the Executive Committee decided that a refund of an overpayment of prior year VAT of just over £100,000 received from H M Customs and Excise be retained to reserves.

 In 2001 the Committee decided that it would change its financial policy to require the Institute to aim to make a surplus equivalent to 1% of turnover in 2002 which would be transferred to reserves and in 2003 to increase this to 2%.
-This policy would be subject to review annually.
+This policy would be subject to review annually and in 2003 1.5% of turnover was transferred.